treworld/django-funky-sheets/README.rst

 Django Funky Sheets
 ===================

 Django implementation of Handsontable spreadsheets for CRUD actions.
+This is a fork of version 0.1.3.
+It is now compatible with Django 1.11.x.

 Live Demo
 =========